Waipio Valley Road

 Can you drive into Waipio Valley?

-The road is 2.25km (1.4 miles) long.
+The road is 2.25 km (1.4 miles) long.
 It links Waipio Overlook at the western end of Honokaa-Waipio Road (State Route 240), down into the Waipio Valley, in the Hamakua District.
 Once on the valley floor, there are no paved roads.
-In the Hawaiian language "Waipiʻo" means curved water.
+In the Hawaiian language, "Waipiʻo" means curved water.
 The Waipio Valley Road looks like a real road, not a street, and offers such a great experience for cyclists.
-As a courtesy, at the very few wider locations in this extremely narrow road, downhill traffic yields to uphill traffic.
-Sometimes it is not recognized as a road because it is open only to 4-wheel drive vehicles, but it is a good paved road well maintained by the government.
+As a courtesy, at the very few wider locations on this extremely narrow road, downhill traffic yields to uphill traffic.
+Sometimes it is not recognized as a road because it is open only to 4-wheel-drive vehicles, but it is a well-maintained paved road by the government.

 Is Waipio Valley the steepest road?

-Tucked away on the northeast coast of Hawaii's Big Island, the road is extremely steep, running from 279m to 7m above the sea level.
-While the road is now paved, it is steep enough to destroy brakes on the way down, and stall engines on the way up.
+Tucked away on the northeast coast of Hawaii's Big Island, the road is extremely steep, running from 279m to 7m above sea level.
+While the road is now paved, it is steep enough to destroy brakes on the way down and stall engines on the way up.
 Folks going down have to yield to folks coming up.
-Only cars with very tough four wheel-drive and very confident drivers should try to tackle the precipitous drops and hairpin turns leading to the bottom.
-The average grade is 25% and the peak grade reaches 40-45%.
-In some places this valley is steeper than the Baldwin Street, in Dunedin, New Zealand and Canton Avenue in Pittsburgh, which are considered as the world's steepest streets.
+Only cars with very tough four-wheel drive and very confident drivers should try to tackle the precipitous drops and hairpin turns leading to the bottom.
+The average grade is 25%, and the peak grade reaches 40-45%.
+In some places, this valley is steeper than Baldwin Street in Dunedin, New Zealand, and Canton Avenue in Pittsburgh, which are considered the world's steepest streets.

 Is Waipio Valley Road dangerous?